-A number of stakeholders have been identified during the course of Bord na Móna's rehabilitation and Biodiversity Action Plan activities and are contacted during the rehabilitation planning process for their views.
+A number of stakeholders have been identified during the course of Bord na Móna's rehabilitation and its Biodiversity Action Plan programmes and are contacted during the rehabilitation planning process for their views.
+Bord na Móna can also facilitate site visits (where appropriate) to discuss the proposed plans.
 See Section 4.